coscene-io/cobridge/README.md

 ## Cloud Visualization

-The cloud visualisation needs to be coupled with the carve line `coLink` component to visualise the state of the robot side in real time via the web side.
+The cloud visualization needs to be coupled with the carve line `coLink` component to visualize the state of the robot side in real time via the web side.

 ## Credits

-originally from foxglove, thanks for their wonderful work.
+Derived from Foxglove's foundational work.
+Thanks to their outstanding contributions.